Dennis' 7 Dees logo

-Pruning in the winter months before plants are actively growing is essential for plant health—it allows for the removal of old, tired growth, creating space for the plant to reinvigorate itself.
+Winter pruning isn’t just about maintenance—it’s a way to give your garden a fresh start.
+Pruning in the Winter months before plants are actively growing is essential for plant health.
+It allows for the removal of old, tired growth, creating space for the plant to reinvigorate itself.

-February is the perfect time for dormant pruning when buds on branches are swelling just enough to help indicate which parts of the shrub are viable and which parts may have died off in the winter.
+February is the perfect time for dormant pruning.
+As buds begin to swell, they help indicate which branches are viable and which may have died off during Winter, giving you the chance to set your shrubs, trees, and perennials up for a thriving season ahead.

-When you prune in the Winter, you are pruning towards the ideal shape and form of the plant.
-Dormant pruning seeks to remove thick, tangled growth and crossing branches, creating space for light and air once the plants leaf out again.
-Thinning the plants back to the strongest stems provides space for new shoots and blooms, and for fruits to comfortably hang.
+Pruning in the Winter focuses on the plant’s ideal form and structure, rather than shearing for a neat, uniform appearance.
+Dormant pruning seeks to remove thick, tangled growth and crossing branches, opening space for light and air once the plant leafs out again.
+By thinning back to the strongest stems, you make room for new shoots, vibrant blooms, and comfortably hanging fruits.

-Roses require dormant, winter pruning—the harder the pruning, the stronger the regrowth will be.
-Twig dogwoods, grown for their vibrant stem color, should be pruned hard at the end of Winter, as the new growth they produce in the Summer will provide even better color the following year.
+• Twig Dogwoods, grown for their vibrant stem color, should be pruned hard at the end of Winter, as the new growth they produce in the Summer will provide even better color the following year.

 How to Dormant Prune Shrubs & Trees

-1. Clean and sharpen your full set of pruning tools, including pruning shears/secateurs, loppers, and pruning saw.
-You should never strain to prune and should always use the right tool for the job to avoid tearing the branches or bark.
+Clean and sharpen your full set of pruning tools—pruning shears or secateurs, loppers, and pruning saws.
+Always use the right tool for the job to avoid tearing branches or bark (and to save your back from unnecessary strain!).

 • Use pruning shears for branches under ½-inch diameter